 Partnership: A significant relationship with another stakeholder to achieve project goals.
-Examples of partnerships may include relationships with another DPO, human rights organizations or other civil society organizations, a government entity (such as a ministry or a local government agency), the judiciary, or the media.
+Examples of partnerships may include relationships with another OPD, human rights organizations or other civil society organizations, a government entity (such as a ministry or a local government agency), the judiciary, or the media.
 A fiscal sponsor is considered a partner when the sponsor is also providing technical assistance and other support.

 Policy: A policy is a governmental document that defines a course of action concerning a given topic such as accessibility.
 A policy may establish measures that a government needs to put in place, including regulatory measures, laws and funding as well as assign responsibilities to government entities and institutions.
 A policy is not legally-binding.